openvinotoolkit/openvino_tensorflow/examples/README.md

   tar -C <path-to-your-cloned-openvino_tensorflow-repository>/examples/data -xz
 ```

-Once extracted, the data folder will have two new files:
+Once extracted, the data folder will contain two new files:

 * imagenet_slim_labels.txt
 * inception_v3_2016_08_28_frozen.pb

 Open `imagenet_slim_labels.txt` to read the labels in the data directory for the possible classifications.
 In the .txt file, you'll find 1,000 categories that were used in the Imagenet competition.

-Now, you can run classification sample using the below instructions:
+Now, you can run classification sample using the instructions below:

 ```bash